 As an active and progressive parish, Fr.
 Ashley Harrington, O.Carm. began updating the parish and in the late 1990’s modernized the facility by building an elevator and memorial giving wall.
 The Very Reverend Father Leonard J. Gilman, O.Carm oversaw the largest renovation project to our parish and school facilities since the 1960’s; our school has been transformed into an Academy and a nationally recognized Blue Ribbon School of Excellence.
 Under the leadership of Fr.
 Dan O’Neill, O.Carm. the OLMC community expanded ministries to our Filipino community, Peru Medical Mission, Interfaith dialogue, expanded our Confirmation Program and Family Promise Homeless Shelter program.

-Now, Fr.
-Ashley Harrington is back and what started as a humble country church has grown to 1,300 registered families of varied backgrounds and cultures involved in many outreach and community programs.
+Under the leadership of current Pastor, Fr.
+Richard Supple, O.Carm. what started as a humble country church has grown to 1,300 registered families of varied backgrounds and cultures involved in many outreach and community programs.
 Making the Catholic Community of Our Lady of Mount Carmel a place that no matter who you are, no matter what you’ve done, no matter where you’re from, no matter where you’re going, no matter how good or bad things seem, you are always welcome.